ledermann/docker-rails/README.md

 - Infinitive scrolling (using the [Kaminari](https://github.com/kaminari/kaminari) gem and some JavaScript)
 - User authentication with the [Clearance](https://github.com/thoughtbot/clearance/) gem
 - Sending HTML e-mails with [Premailer](https://github.com/fphilipe/premailer-rails) and the [Really Simple Responsive HTML Email Template](https://github.com/leemunroe/responsive-html-email-template)
+- User visit and click tracking with [Ahoy](https://github.com/ankane/ahoy) gem
+- Admin dashboards with [Blazer](https://github.com/ankane/blazer) gem
 - Controller specific JavaScript embedded into the asset pipeline
 - Bundle JavaScript libraries with [Yarn](https://yarnpkg.com)

+## Why?

-The techniques used to build this app should not be considered as "best practice", maybe there are better ways to build.
-The repo demonstrates my way of building Rails applications.
+This repo demonstrates my way of building Rails applications.
+The techniques used to build the app should not be considered as "best practice", maybe there are better ways to build.
 Any [feedback](https://github.com/ledermann/docker-rails/issues/new) would be appreciated.

 ## Multi container architecture